-The 9104-C, 9304-C and 9404-C require a minimum chimney flue of 5" (125mm), 9105-C, 9108-C, 9305-C, 9307-C, 9308-C, 9405-C and 9408-C models require a minimum chimney flue of 6" diameter (150mm).
+The 9205 and 9304 require a minimum chimney flue of 5" (125mm), 9305, 9308 and 9312 models require a minimum chimney flue of 6" diameter (150mm).
 All chimneys/flues must be a minimum length of 4 metres and must comply with Building Regulations J. Never share the flue with another appliance.

-If flue and chimney are not to these specifications there could be insufficient draw to pull oxygen through the appliance to make it burn properly.
-Due to the low temperature of the exiting flue gases we recommend that the flue is lined to the diameter specified in the table on page 5.
+If the flue and chimney are not to these specifications, there could be an insufficient draw to pull oxygen through the appliance to make it burn properly.
+Due to the low temperature of the exiting flue gases, we recommend that the flue be lined to the diameter specified in the table on page 5.